 Mar.
 21-27.
 Fresh Italian reënforcements checked the Loyalists on the Guadalajara front, though the government maintained distinct victory.
 In Cordoba the government forces routed 10,000 Italians.
-The Blackshirt troops, driving toward the rich mercury mines of Almaden, were expected to receive planes and mechanized forces from Mussolini.
-As Ambassador Grandi refused to withdraw any of Italy's 50,-000 "volunteers," France threatened to take issue of Italy's intervention before the League of Nations.
+The Blackshirt troops, driving toward the rich mercury mines of Almaden, were expected to receive planes and mechanized forces from Mussolini, As Ambassador Grandi refused to withdraw any of Italy's 50,-000 "volunteers," France threatened to take issue of Italy's intervention before the League of Nations.

 Mar.
 28-April 3.
 With heightened morale from a week of Loyalist gains, the government took the offensive in Cordoba, forcing a Fascist retreat, and advanced in the north toward Burgos.
 The Rebels began an offensive toward Bilbao, where the Basques were hard pressed by the onslaught.
-Disaffection appeared in Fascist ranks in Morocco, where scores of mutineers were ex-
+Disaffection appeared in Fascist ranks in Morocco, where scores of mutineers were executed.

 April 4-10.
 Government forces launched fierce offensive against Rebel intrenchments in western and southern suburbs of Madrid.
-Lovalist gains continued in Cordoba, while the Fascists drove relentlessly toward Bilbao.
+Loyalist gains continued in Cordoba, while the Fascists drove relentlessly toward Bilbao.
 Non-intervention committee prepared frontier and naval patrol to prevent shipments of arms and men to Spain.
 The Fascist blockade off Bilbao stopped British vessels laden with foodstuffs for the stricken Basques.

 April 11-17.
 British battleship "Hood," dispatched to Bilbao after six foodladen British ships were stopped by Franco's blockade, made no attempt to oppose Franco's plan of starving Basque women and children.
 Fascists pressed in on Bilbao from the mountains.
-In an effort to relieve Rebel pressure on the Basques, the Loyalists counter-attacked on the front near in Spain met with a cold reception Madrid, and laid siege to a Rebel salient in University City.
+In an effort to relieve Rebel pressure on the Basques, the Loyalists

+Madrid, and laid siege to a Rebel salient in University City.